-When determining acreage, totals are adjusted to remove overlapping acreage under applicable petroleum and natural gas agreements.
+When determining acreage, totals are adjusted to by counting overlapping acreage in certain key formations under applicable petroleum and natural gas agreements twice.

-From the year ending December 31, 2023, approximately 58,500 net acres of the Company will come up for expiry.
-Kiwetinohk believes that, subject to Crown approval approximately 40% of these lands will be continued and the remainder will be terminated and no longer held by the Company.
+For the year ending December 31, 2024, approximately 2,350 net acres of the Company will come up for expiry.
+Kiwetinohk believes that, subject to Crown approval approximately 60% of these lands will be continued and the remainder will be terminated and no longer held by the Company.